Milwaukie Riverfront Park

 Milwaukie Riverfront Park is an 8.5 acre park adjacent to downtown Milwaukie, Oregon, United States.

+Portland's annual Christmas Ships Parade can be viewed from Milwaukie Riverfront Park.

 History

 In June 2013, the city secured a $1.2 million grant from the Oregon Marine Board for a new boat launch, parking and restrooms; construction on the improvements will begin in June 2014.